zeppe-lin/pkgsrc-core/README.md

 OVERVIEW
 ========

-This directory contains **core** pkgsrc collection: build scripts and files for the packages required to create a basic Zeppe-Lin system.
+This repository contains **core** pkgsrc collection: build scripts and files for the packages required to create a basic Zeppe-Lin system.

 This distribution was originally forked from CRUX ports as of version